bmrobin/perl_repo/README.md

 - db_update.pl

-    custom implementation of a common 'indexof' function - just for fun
+    custom implementation of a common 'indexof' function - just for fun -indexof.pl
-- indexof.pl

-    i used to spend a lot of time digging through Windows servers looking for big log files. while i have disk usage alerts, this helps me quickly find which log files are the culprits in taking up a lot of space.
+    finds 3 largest files in specified directories i used to spend a lot of time digging through Windows servers looking for big log files. while i have disk usage alerts, this helps me quickly find which log files are the culprits in taking up a lot of space.
-- large_logsize.pl
+-large_logsize.pl

-    written for the /r/dailyprogrammer subreddit - just for fun
+    written for the /r/dailyprogrammer subreddit - just for fun -pangram.pl
-- pangram.pl

-    this script leverages the Perl Mail::Sender module to send emails
+    this script leverages the Perl Mail::Sender module to send emails -send_email.pl
-- send_email.pl